KumarRobotics/ublox/README.md

 Example .yaml configuration files are included in `ublox_gps/config`.
 Consult the u-blox documentation for your device for the recommended settings.

-The `ublox_gps` node supports the following parameters for all products and firmware version:
+The `ublox_gps` node supports the following parameters for all products and firmware versions:
 * `device`: Path to the device in `/dev`.
 Defaults to `/dev/ttyACM0`.
 * `uart1/baudrate`: Bit rate of the serial communication.
 Defaults to 9600.
 * `uart1/in`: UART1 in communication protocol.
 Defaults to UBX, NMEA & RTCM.
 See `CfgPRT` message for possible values.